 Iago is such a terrifying character because he revels in what he is doing.
-The motivating reasons can be analysed: broken pride; a sense of betrayal; jealousy; ambition; desire for power over others; or even unrequited love turned sour, if you want to read it that way.
-It’s true that villains often fool themselves into believing their actions are justified or the fault of fate or caused by others; but the main factor with Iago is the huge elephant in the room.
-Iago knows he is the villain and sadistically enjoys the suffering he causes.
+The motivating reasons can be analysed: broken pride, a sense of betrayal, jealousy, ambition, desire for power over others – or even unrequited love turned sour, if you want to read it that way.
+It’s true that villains often fool themselves into believing their actions are justified, or the fault of fate or caused by others; but the main factor with Iago is that he knows he is the villain and sadistically enjoys the suffering he causes.
 His motivation is the full embracing of enmity.

 I hate the Moor: And it is thought abroad, that ‘twixt my sheets He has done my office: I know not if’t be true; But I, for mere suspicion in that kind, Will do as if for surety.
 He holds me well; The better shall my purpose work on him.
 Cassio’s a proper man: let me see now: To get his place and to plume up my will In double knavery—How, how?
 Let’s see:— After some time, to abuse Othello’s ear That he is too familiar with his wife.
 He hath a person and a smooth dispose To be suspected, framed to make women false.
 The Moor is of a free and open nature, That thinks men honest that but seem to be so, And will as tenderly be led by the nose As asses are.
 I have’t.
 It is engender’d.
 Hell and night Must bring this monstrous birth to the world’s light.

 – ANTONY IN JULIUS CAESAR BY WILLIAM SHAKESPEARE (ACT 3, SCENE 2)